nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/resources/v1/guides/git-troubleshooting.md

 git branch
 ```

-:bulb: the current branch is marked with an asterisk (*) to the left
+💡 the current branch is marked with an asterisk (*) to the left

 If you also want to display branches that exist on the remote (but not locally), use